mikemorris/guessing_game/NOTES.md

 - `rustup doc --book` doesn't seem to do anything
+- error: 'rustfmt' is not installed for the toolchain 'stable-x86_64-apple-darwin'
+  - To install, run `rustup component add rustfmt --toolchain stable-x86_64-apple-darwin`
+  - error: toolchain 'stable-x86_64-apple-darwin' does not contain component 'rustfmt' for target 'x86_64-apple-darwin'
 - `cargo new hello_cargo` creates `src/lib.rs`, not `main.rs`
 - `cargo check` doesn't exist?
 - Maybe a missing `extern crate rand;`?